Senior Vice President (SVP), Marketing Salary

 Pay Difference by Location

-Surpassing the national average by 27 percent, Senior Vice Presidents of Marketing in San Francisco receive some of the highest pay in the country.
-Senior Vice Presidents of Marketing will also find cushy salaries in Dallas (+25 percent), Denver (+16 percent), Miami (+12 percent), and Boston (+11 percent).
-Those in the field find the lowest salaries in Chicago, 9 percent below the national average.
-Employers also pay below the national average in Los Angeles and Charlotte (4 percent lower).
+For Senior Vice Presidents of Marketing, San Francisco provides a pay rate that is 26 percent greater than the national average.
+Senior Vice Presidents of Marketing will also find cushy salaries in Dallas (+24 percent), Denver (+15 percent), Miami (+12 percent), and Boston (+10 percent).
+Those in the field find the lowest salaries in Chicago, 10 percent below the national average.
+On the whole, employers pay 5 percent below the median salary for those in this field in Los Angeles and Charlotte.

 Senior Vice President (SVP), Marketing Advice